 Bitcoin (BTC) is a cryptocurrency developed in 2009 by a modest developer under the name of Satoshi Nakamoto.
 Bitcoin was introduced for the first time in Satoshi’s white paper.
 It was envisioned as a decentralized digital currency, which means that it operates with no central authority (like a bank) in charge.

-In this article, we’ll explain a little bit about cryptocurrency programming and present you with the most popular programming languages for developing cryptocurrencies.
-By the end of this guide, you’ll also learn what language Bitcoin is written in.
+In this article, we’ll explain a little bit about cryptocurrency programming and present you with the most popular coding languages for developing cryptocurrencies.
+You’ll also learn in-depth about what is Bitcoin written in and more on the bitcoin programming language.

 Let’s get started!